 - a.
 Introductory material reminding the reader of the place of this article in the intellectual journey of the dissertation/thesis as a whole - b.
-Article - c.
-Postscript indicating possible or actual objections, developing points not fully developed, updating the argument in light of developments in the literature, or similar, ending with a brief segue to the next chapter/article
+Article

 5. Conclusion

 - a.
 Synopsis of main themes

 - b.
 Main conclusions

 - c.
 Connections and tensions further points of conclusion or of tension that might arise when considering the pieces together, if any

 - d.
 Objections and further work